fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > I heard the Messenger of Allah ﷺ   saying, “Read the Quran, for it will come as an intercessor for its reciters on the Day of Resurrection.”
 > [Muslim]

+### People will be collected by the ummahs

+Hadhrat Fatima Zahra(A) asked her Father (SAW): “O Father tell me what will be (the condition of) people on the Day of Qiyamat?”
+The Holy Prophet (SAW.) said:
+“O Fatimah!
+Every one will be busy (i.e., one will be submerged in one's worries).
+Thus nobody will look towards anyone-neither father towards his son nor the son towards his mother.”

+Hadhrat Fatima (A) asked: “Will there be shrouds on them when they will come out of the graves?”
+The Holy Prophet (SAW) said: “O Fatimah!
+Shrouds will perish, and the bodies will be preserved; (but) the private parts of a believer will remain hidden, while those of the unbelievers will be without any cover.”

+Hadhrat Fatima (A): “O Father!
+What will be the cover of the believers?”.

+The Holy Prophet (S): “A Light, dazzling in brilliance, their bodies will not be seen because of that Light.”
+Fatimah (A): “O Father!
+Where should I meet you on the Day of Qiyamat?”

+The Holy Prophet (S): “Look (for me) near the Weighing scale and I shall be entreating, 'My Lord!
+Increase the weight of (the good deeds of) him who solemnly declared that there is no god except Allah'; and look (for me) near the Books (of deeds) when the scrolls (of deeds) will be distributed, and I will be pleading, 'My Lord!
+Take account of my Ummat (people) leniently'!
+And look (for me) at the place of my intercession near the bridge of Jahannam (Hell) when every man will be busy in his own aflairs (with his own soul) and I will be preoccupied with (the salvation of) my Ummat, praying, 'My Lord!
+Save my Ummat'; and the prophets (will be) around me praying 'Our Lord!
+Save the Ummat of Muhammad'.”

+### Questioning of Prophets and their Ummah

+Before questioning the people, Allah, in His Justice, will first of all, ask the Prophets and Imams whether they had truly conveyed the message of Allah to their people.

+When the Prophets will affirm that they had indeed done so, they will be asked to produce their witness.
+They will declare that Hadhrat Muhammad Mustafa (S) is their witness.
+The Holy Prophet of Islam will testify on their behalf; and after establishing the fact that the prophets had really conveyed the message of Allah to their peoples, questions will be put to the people as to how they received that message and how they followed it.

+Some Ayats, which mention one or the other aspect of this event are given here for guidance:

+    "The Day when Allah will gather the Messengers together and ask: 'What was the response you received?'
+They will say: 'We have no knowledge (Thou knowest better than we!), verily, Thou art the Knower of (all that is) hidden'."
+    Quran, surah Al-Maaida (The Table) 5:109

+    "So, surely, shall We question those to whom (the prophets) were sent, and surely We shall question the Messengers."
+    Quran, surah Al-Araf (The Heights) 7:6

+Addressing the Holy Prophet (S), Allah says:

+    "Then, how will it be when We will bring a witness from every Ummat, and will bring thee as witness over those witnesses."
+    Quran, surah An-Nisa (The Women) 4:41

+The witness over the people are the prophets, and our Holy Prophet (S) will be the prophets' witness.

 </details><details><summary>

 ## The Judgement